-- (a) From and after the date of issuance of any share of Series A Preferred and Series B Preferred, dividends shall accrue on each such share of Series A Preferred and Series B Preferred at a rate equal to 8% of the applicable Original Issue Price (as defined below) per annum (as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to such shares after November 25, 2009; provided that the Corporation shall be under no obligation to pay such accrued dividends except: (i) in connection with a Liquidation Event (as defined below) and pursuant to Section 3 hereof; or (ii) when and if the Board of Directors (the "Board") determines to pay such accrued dividends.
-The right to dividends on shares of the Series A Preferred and Series B Preferred shall be cumulative. - (b) The "Original Issue Price" of the Series Preferred shall be \$1.00 for the Series A Preferred, \$1.253561 for the Series B Preferred, \$6.10 for the Series C Preferred and \$17.267333 for the Series D Preferred (in each case as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to such shares after the filing date hereof (the "Filing Date"). - (c) So long as any shares of Series A Preferred or Series B Preferred are outstanding, the Corporation shall not pay or declare any dividend, whether in cash or property, or make any other distribution on the Common Stock, or purchase, redeem or otherwise acquire for value any shares of Common Stock until all accrued and unpaid dividends as set forth in Section 1(a) above on the Series A Preferred and Series B Preferred shall have been paid or declared or set aside, except for the following acquisitions: - (i) acquisitions of Common Stock by the Corporation pursuant to agreements approved by the Board which permit the Corporation to repurchase such shares at cost (or the lesser of cost or fair market value) upon termination of services to the Corporation; or
+(a) As of the filing date (the "Filing Date") hereof, each share of Series A Preferred has accrued dividends equal to \$0.555178082 and each share of Series B Preferred has accrued dividends equal to \$0.584674588.
+From and after the Filing Date, dividends shall continue to accrue on each such share of Series A Preferred and Series B Preferred at a rate equal to 8% of the applicable Original Issue Price (as defined below) per annum (each as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to such shares after the filing date hereof); provided that the Corporation shall be under no obligation to pay such accrued dividends except: (i) in connection with a Liquidation Event (as defined below) and pursuant to Section 3 hereof; or (ii) when and if the Board of Directors (the "Board") determines to pay such accrued dividends.
+The right to dividends on shares of the Series A Preferred and Series B Preferred shall be cumulative.

+(b) The "Original Issue Price" of the Series Preferred shall be \$1.00 for the Series A Preferred, \$1.253561 for the Series B Preferred, \$6.10 for the Series C Preferred and \$17.267333 for the Series D Preferred (in each case as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to such shares after the Filing Date.

+(c) So long as any shares of Series A Preferred or Series B Preferred are outstanding, the Corporation shall not pay or declare any dividend, whether in cash or property, or make any other distribution on the Common Stock, or purchase, redeem or otherwise acquire for value any shares of Common Stock until all accrued and unpaid dividends as set forth in Section 1(a) above on the Series A Preferred and Series B Preferred shall have been paid or declared or set aside, except for the following acquisitions:

-(ii) acquisitions of Common Stock in exercise of the Corporation's right of first refusal to repurchase such shares.
+(i) acquisitions of Common Stock by the Corporation pursuant to agreements approved by the Board which permit the Corporation to repurchase such shares at cost (or the lesser of cost or fair market value) upon termination of services to the Corporation; or (ii) acquisitions of Common Stock in exercise of the Corporation's right of first refusal to repurchase such shares.

-- (d) In the event dividends are paid on any share of Common Stock, the Corporation shall pay an additional dividend on all outstanding shares of Series Preferred in a per share amount equal (on an as-if-converted to Common Stock basis) to the amount paid or set aside for each share of Common Stock. - (e) The provisions of Sections 1(c) and 1(d) shall not apply to any dividend payable solely in shares of Common Stock, or any repurchase of any outstanding securities of the Corporation that is approved by (i) the Board and (ii) the Series Preferred as may be required by the Restated Certificate.
+(d) In the event dividends are paid on any share of Common Stock, the Corporation shall pay an additional dividend on all outstanding shares of Series Preferred in a per share amount equal (on an as-if-converted to Common Stock basis) to the amount paid or set aside for each share of Common Stock.

+(e) The provisions of Sections 1(c) and 1(d) shall not apply to any dividend payable solely in shares of Common Stock, or any repurchase of any outstanding securities of the Corporation that is approved by (i) the Board and (ii) the Series Preferred as may be required by the Restated Certificate.